ClaireLally8/Waggy-Box/README.md

 - Beneath, so a form where users can fill out their details alongside an area to add their message to send on to the Waggy Box email.
 - When the user sends the email, a copy will send to the user themselves and the Waggy Box email address also.
 - Simlar to the other pages, a wide send button was used to ensure accessiblity for all users across all devices.

+---

+#### **Future Features to Implement**

+1. Changing the sign up process to require users to activate their subscription before being able to access the dashbaord page.
+This process was reviewed previously, however it required me to change many settings within the `allauth` package to get functional.
+Due to restains with my Django knowledge, I chose to leave this as a future implementation.
+2. Building an admin dashboard where admins can review how many active subscriptions, best selling subscription and the people who have cancelled their subscription recently.
+3. Coupons & Discount Codes - Checkout pages to include a field for customers to enter discount codes or coupons to adjust their final payment cost.
+4. A page which contains a look into the items in the next month box & allow users to favourite those items & increase their chances of getting the box.
+5. A monthly notification email that sends to remind users that their box is being sent today (which gets sent on the 15th of the month)

+---
+<h2 align=center><strong>Database Architecture</strong></h2>